jboe26/charlotte-food-tour/README.md

 ## How to Play

+To run in VS Code:

-1. Open this repo in **GitHub Codespaces**
+Open this repo in VS Code

-2. Once the Codespace loads, open the terminal
+Open the integrated terminal

+Run:
 3. Run the game with:

 ```bash